eyeszack/genie/README.md

-# geenee
+# genie
-Geenee is a simple, flexible, module for building CLIs in Go using only the standard library.
+Genie is a simple, flexible, module for building CLIs in Go using only the standard library.

 ## Getting Started